 Many service reminder lights have a RESET button that allows you to turn off the light and reset the interval period.
 On some, though, a scan tool is required to turn off and reset the light.

-For more information about oil change intervals, Click Here.
+For more information about oil change intervals, Click or Tap Here.

 Many vehicles have their own unique warning lights or icons to alert you when something is wrong.
 You can usually find these in the back of your vehicle owners manual.
 Note: The appearance of some warning lights will vary depending on the country where the vehicle is sold.
 Below are some typical warning lights for a late model Lexus (courtesy Toyota):